phpdev-uk/configuration-management-ansible/common/about-ansible.md

 In case you were wondering, an ansible is a fictional machine for communicating over large distances.
-It was first coined in *Rocannon's World* by Ursula K. Le Guin, and is used by other science fiction novels.
+It was first coined in *Rocannon's World* by Ursula K. Le Guin, and is used in other science fiction novels.